sikora-scientific-instrumentation/cold_stage_4/documentation/getting_started.md

 The prompted drop-assay wizard asks the user to configure each of these in turn, then holds the cold-plate at room temperature while the user prepares their droplets on the cold-stage, although when using 'simulation mode' no pysical experiment is prepared or performed.

-The wizard window is split vertically into two halves (Fig. 5), showing the numbered steps comprising a prompted drop-assay on the left and any corresponding instructions, numerical entry fields, buttons or other controls on the right.
+The wizard window is split vertically into two halves as shown in Fig. 5 below, showing the numbered steps comprising a prompted drop-assay on the left and any corresponding instructions, numerical entry fields, buttons or other controls on the right.
 The numerical entry fields will always contain a sensible default entry.

 The two main buttons are in the window lower-right.
 These can change function depending on context, but during most of a prompted drop assay comprise; Abort - which will cancel the current drop-assay and close the wizard window, and Next which will advance the wizard to the next step.